-A number of maps and atlases depicting the Manee Avenue project area during the nineteenth and early twentieth centuries were examined to search for evidence of possible structures and names associated with the property.
-Several representative examples are presented here as Figures 5 through 7.
+A number of maps and atlases depicting the Nathan Court project area during the nineteenth and early twentieth centuries were examined to search for evidence of possible structures and names associated with the property.
+Two representative examples are presented here as Figures 3 and 4.

-The United States Coast Survey of New York Harbor, conducted from 1836 to 1839 and published in 1845, shows the project area as lying within a forest and a cultivated field (see Figure 5).
-Manee Avenue, which bounds the project area's eastern side, apparently postdates this map.
-As all structures depicted on this map appear as unchartable dots which are not in all instances distinguishable from the marks used to describe wooded areas, one can not conclusively exclude the possibility that the project area may have contained a structure at this time, but it appears quite unlikely.
+The United States Coast Survey of New York Harbor, conducted from 1836 to 1839 and published in 1845, shows the project area as lying within a forest and a cultivated field (see Figure 3).
+Scudder Avenue, which leads to the project area's southern side, apparently postdates this map.
+As all structures depicted on this map appear as unchartable dots which are not in all instances distinguishable from the marks used to describe wooded areas, one can not conclusively exclude the possibility that the project area may have contained a structure at this time, but appears quite unlikely.

 Both the Bacon and Barnes' Map of 1852 and the Butler Map of 1853 show no structures within the project area.
-These maps were published to show the proposed line of the Staten Island Railway which is adjacent to the north side of the project area.
-Although no name appears within the project area, this land may well have been part of the Seguine estate since the house of Jos.
-Seguine II is shown a short distance to the southeast.
-The Seguine family came into possession of the former Manee land prior to 1786 (Zavin and Gilbertson 1984:2).
+These maps were published to show the proposed line of the Staten Island Railway which is adjacent to the south of the project area.

-By the time of the compilation of the 1887 Beers' Atlas, the project area is part of a five acre parcel owned by a Mrs. LaTourette.
-Two structures are shown adjacent to the Staten Island Railway.
-See Figure 6.
-The LaTourette family were engaged in the oyster business in the Prince's Bay vicinity (Powell 1976:20-22).
+By the time of the compilation of the 1887 Beers' Atlas, the project area is probably part of a thirteen acre parcel owned by the estate of J. LaForge.
+No structures are shown within the project area.